Molecular vibrational frequencies from analytic Hessian of constrained nuclear-electronic orbital density functional theory: Computational details

 \section{Computational details}

 We implemented cNEO-CPKS equations and analytic Hessian of cNEO-DFT in an in-house version of PySCF package.\citep{Sun2018,Sun2020} The analytic Hessian results agree with those obtained with finite difference (see Supporting Information for details), indicating the correct equation derivation and code implementation.
 In all the subsequent calculations, if not specially specified, the B3LYP functional\citep{Becke1988,Lee1988,Becke1993} which is good in predicting molecular vibrational frequencies\citep{Scott1996} is used for the electronic exchange-correlation.
-The cc-pVTZ basis set\citep{Dunning1989} is adopted for electrons.
+The cc-pVTZ basis set\citep{Dunning1989} is adopted for electrons in regular diatomic and polyatomic molecules, and the aug-cc-pVTZ basis set is used for systems with a shared proton.
 In cNEO-DFT calculations, all quantum nuclei, no matter bosons or fermions, are treated as distinguishable particles at the Hartree level with the self-interaction excluded.
 As a proof of principle, the current work does not include electron-nuclei correlations or nuclei-nuclei correlations, and those will be left for future studies.
 The even-tempered Gaussian basis\citep{Bardo1974} is used for quantum nuclei.
 Specifically, the $8s8p8d$ basis set with $\alpha=2\sqrt{2}$ and $\beta=\sqrt{2}$ is employed for protons, and the $12s12p12d$ basis set is used for all the remaining nuclei with $\beta=\sqrt{3}$ and $\alpha=4\sqrt{2}$, $12\sqrt{2}$, $14\sqrt{2}$, $16\sqrt{2}$, and $18\sqrt{2}$ for D, C, N, O, and F, respectively.\citep{Xu2020a} For each method, the stationary-point geometries are optimized using the analytic gradient\citep{Xu2020a} by the Broyden-- Fletcher--Goldfarb--Shanno (BFGS) algorithm implemented in the Atomic Simulation Environment (ASE) package,\citep{Larsen2017} and the analytic Hessian calculations and vibrational analysis are performed at the optimized geometries.
 The vibrational frequencies for a series of small molecules are calculated with both full-quantum cNEO-DFT and cNEO-DFT with only key protons treated quantum-mechanically.
 For comparison, conventional DFT harmonic vibrational analysis and DFT-VPT2 calculations\citep{Barone2005} are performed with Gaussian 16.\citep{g16} Vibrational frequencies by NEO-DFT(V) from Refs. \citenum{Yang2019} and \citenum{Culpitt2019} are also compared.
 A very tight convergence criterion\citep{g16} is used to optimize the geometry for DFT-VPT2 calculations as recommended.\citep{Barone2005}